Learn about using Amazon Affiliate Program as a Christian blogger to serve your readers and earn income for yourself and your family.

 Earning Income from a Christian Blog

-Before we delve into the nitty gritty of using the Amazon affiliate program on Christian blogs and websites, understand that I’m writing this blog post with the assumption that you are okay with making money from your website, or even earning some income in order to keep the website running.
+Before we delve into the nitty gritty of using the Amazon affiliate program on Christian blogs and websites, understand that I’m writing this blog post with the assumption that you are okay with making money from your website.

 I know this is a sticking point for many people in the Christian blogging world.
 If this is you, take time for soul searching and prayer because if you feel it’s wrong to make money from a Christian blog, no amount of specific advice is going to help you.